-RoboCup RoboCup Changes and Comments RC-8.6: In RoboCup, the following procedure is followed for dropped ball: Procedure (for Dropped Ball) • The referee gives a "stop" signal. • All players have to stop their movement. • The ball is stationary positioned in the place where it was located when the game was stopped. • The referee gives a "dropped ball" signal. • All players remain 1m away from the ball.
-One robot may stay anywhere inside the penalty area (except goal area) of its own team, even if the distance to the ball is shorter than 1m. • The referee gives a "start" signal. • The ball is in play immediately after the referee gives the signal. • In RoboCup a goal may not be scored directly from a dropped ball.
-To score a goal, the ball has to be touched by at least two robots (not necessarily of the same team). • See also RC-12.3.8 - Delay of game.
+In RoboCup, the following procedure is followed for dropped ball:

+- The referee gives a "stop" signal.

+- All players have to stop their movement.

+- The ball is stationary positioned in the place where it was located when the game was stopped.

+- The referee gives a "dropped ball" signal.

+- All players remain 1m away from the ball.
+One robot may stay anywhere inside the penalty area (except goal area) of its own team, even if the distance to the ball is shorter than 1m.

+- The referee gives a "start" signal.

+- The ball is in play immediately after the referee gives the signal.

+- In RoboCup a goal may not be scored directly from a dropped ball.
+To score a goal, the ball has to be touched by at least two robots (not necessarily of the same team).

+- See also "RC-12.3.8 Delay of game".

 It is forbidden to reposition robots by hand or by any other means.
 The referee may show a yellow card to the robot that doesn't stay at least 1m from the ball, following the referees instructions more than twice consecutively.
 After that, if the robot doesn't follow the position restrictions of the procedure, the referee may instruct the team to remove the robot from the field.
-The referee must restart the game within 10 seconds after game stops.